-The cutter rigged schooner sail plan was common for coastal trading vessels of the time and allowed for a large number of smalls sails to be easily hoisted or lowered by a small crew to meet varying conditions and manouvering needs.
+The cutter rigged schooner sail plan was common for coastal trading vessels of the time and allowed for a large number of small sails to be easily hoisted or lowered by a small crew to meet varying conditions and manouvering needs.
 The Daring was a beamy vessel at 16ft 6in which allowed for large cargo capacity providing good returns for the owner.
-The Lute stern was also a common design of the era for breaking up following seas.
+The lute stern was also a common design of the era for breaking up following seas.

 The recovery Process

 A Community group, "Daring Rescue", was formed in July 2018 with the ambitious view of salvaging the vessel from the beach and transporting her to storage where a preservation process could be followed prior to ultimately public display for the long term.
 Interest in the Daring has quickly grown throughout the wider community with interest ranging from the fact that this is likely the oldest virtually complete New Zealand built vessel, to the construction techniques used and builder, skippers, and owners histories.